KarelPeeters/Kyanite/Readme.md

 ## System requirements

+To parse ONNX files, the [prost crate](https://crates.io/crates/prost) is used.
+This requires that `protoc` is installed and that the `PROTOC` environment variable is set to point to the executable.
+See their installation instructions (or the error message the build script shows if any) for more details.

 To use the cuda crates, the appropriate libraries need to be installed on this system, they are not downloaded automatically:
 * Cuda (includes Cuda, cuBLAS, NVRTC): [installer](https://developer.nvidia.com/cuda-downloads), follow the instructions.
 Ensure that the environment variable `CUDA_PATH` is set such that `CUDA_PATH/bin/` exists.